Hix Oyster and Fish House – In Memoriam

 Over a decade ago, one of the many highlights of walking part of the magnificent South West Coastal Path was a stop-off in Lyme Regis and a chance to dine at the Hix Oyster and Fish House, a high-end restaurant established by Mark Hix in 2008.
 In short, it was both a memorable experience and a respite for aching legs.

-The Cobb at Lyme Regis, “is quite simply the most beautiful sea rampart on the south coast of England.
+The Cobb at Lyme Regis “is quite simply the most beautiful sea rampart on the south coast of England.
 And not only because it is, as the guide books say, redolent of seven hundred years of English history.
 Because ships sailed to meet the Armada from it, because Monmouth landed beside it, but finally because it is a superb fragment of folk art”.
 John Fowles, The French Lieutenant’s Woman, 1969.

 And now the Cobb has a restaurant worthy of it – the Hix Oyster and Fish House.
-The restaurant is in a restored pavilion in the reopened Lister Gardens, with commanding views out over Lyme Bay.
+The restaurant is in a restored pavilion in the reopened Lister Gardens, commanding views over Lyme Bay.

 Time to Dine